Over-Regulation. A Field of Dreams Or a Minefield?

 We just thought we would put it out there.
 As always, we welcome your views on this subject.

-A Reminder To Download Our Free Mobile App
+This a Reminder To Download Our Free Mobile App

-If you haven’t done so already, our App is free to download in both Apple and Android versions and is now available at both the I-Tunes and Google stores.
+If you haven’t done so already, our App is free to download in both Apple and Android versions and is now available at both the iTunes and Google stores.
 It will keep you current on prices in addition to providing other useful links and information.